core-wg/oscore/draft-ietf-core-object-security.md

 * Base Key (master_secret).
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

-The Sender Context contains the following parameters:
+The Sender Part contains the following parameters:

 * Sender ID.
 Variable length byte string identifying the endpoint itself.
 Its value is immutable once the security context is established.